 “It is terribly hot,” I meandered.

-The minute hand had travelled a semi circle, when he gave finishing touches to the shoes and presented them for my inspection.
+The minute hand had traced a semi-circle, when he gave finishing touches to the shoes and presented them for my inspection.
 I accepted the pair with a nod of approval.
 My mind was still moving along its own set of grooves.

 I couldn’t have been more wrong.

 Despite much ado, he refused to accept the remuneration.
-In a last ditch effort, I took out my most valued possession––a beret badge, which was presented to me as a souvenir by an officer of a friendly force after a successful military operation––and pinned it on the pocket of his shirt.
+In a last-ditch effort, I took out my most valued possession––a beret badge, which was presented to me as a souvenir by an officer of a friendly force after a successful military operation––and pinned it on the pocket of his shirt.
 With a hand raised in a mock salute and a guileless smile that spread from ear to ear, the little patriot accepted my gesture of gratitude.